-Most deaths from cancer of the cervix (the lower part of the uterus, or womb) could be avoided if women had regular gynecological checkups with Pap smears.
-This is a slow-growing cancer that can take several years to develop and most often is seen in women 40 years of age or older.
+Cervical cancer is a slow-growing cancer that can take several years to develop and most often is seen in women 40 years of age or older.
 Routine screening can help identify cervical cancer early on, at a time when it is highly curable.
 Screening even finds precancerous lesions so they can be removed before cancer ever starts.

 Recommendations: Ages 50 to 65 | Over age 65

-Women who haven't been screened for cervical cancer in 3 years or more or who have never been tested are especially urged to have a Pap smear.
+Women who haven't been screened for cervical cancer for several years or who have never been tested are especially urged to have a Pap test.

 Recommendations: Over age 65 | Ages 50 to 65

-How often you should be tested depends on your risk factors such as exposure to diethylstilbestrol (DES) in utero, previous diagnosis of cervical cancer, HIV infection, or a compromised immune system.
-If you have these risk factors, you should be tested more frequently.
-Ask your health care provider for a recommendation on frequency and if this test is still appropriate for you.
+How often you should be tested depends on your risk factors.
+Risk factors include persistent infection with a high-risk strain of HPV, exposure to diethylstilbestrol (DES) in utero, previous diagnosis of cervical cancer, HIV infection, or a compromised immune system.
+(See the section on Risk Factors in the Cervical Cancer article.)
+If you have these risk factors, you may be tested more frequently.
+Ask your healthcare provider for a recommendation on frequency and if this test is still appropriate for you.
 If you have had a hysterectomy, discuss whether continued screening is of value.
 In some cases, it is.

-Even if you do not need a Pap smear each year, for most women an annual well-woman exam is still recommended, reminds ACOG.
+Even if you do not need a Pap test each year, for most women an annual well-woman exam is still recommended, reminds ACOG.